 As unimaginable as it may seem, frigates can remain airborne for months at a time.
 Their ability to stay in flight has to do with the birds’ aerodynamic features, resulting in gliding for miles on end.

 Equally as remarkable is the altitude at which they fly.
 Frigates exceed 5,000 above sea level depending on the weather patterns.
+Due to the height at which they fly, the man o war bird because incredibly challenging to spot unless equipped with binoculars.

-What Does A Frigate Bird Eat
+What Does A Frigate Eat

 How Do Man-O-War Birds Help Fisherman Locate Birds